JoannaKlosinska/fitnesscalendar/README.md

 # Fitness Calendar

 Ruby application which is made for booking trainings with specific coach.
-This application doesn't use [Simple Calendar Gem](https://github.com/excid3/simple_calendar).<br>
 <b>Important note: application is still in progess.</b>